Twisted S containers Blog

-Shipping containers are a wonderful way to maximize efficiency on how you use space.
-They can be of use for just about anything, from a shipping container home to a retail storefront.
-The problem is that prep work is necessary before it is ready for use.
-It’s important to know how to do this so you don’t create costly problems down the line!
-In this blog post, we’ll talk about how to prep ground for shipping container placement, as well as how to build a foundation if you don’t have one already.
+Shipping containers are a great way to make the most out of your available space.
+They can be used for just about anything, from a cozy shipping container home to a functional retail storefront.
+However, some prep work is needed before they’re ready to use.
+Skipping this step can lead to issues that might cost you more time and money in the long run.
+In this blog post, we’ll cover how to prep the ground for your shipping container and how to build a foundation if your site doesn’t already have one.

 Choose a Site with Enough Space for Delivery